Ever wonder why medical doctors recommend eating oatmeal to prevent cardiovascular disease?

 It’s all about heart healthy soluble fiber.

-Found in barely, beans, fruits, lentils, oat bran, and peas soluble fiber slows digestion and has been clinically shown to lower cholesterol.
+Found in barley, beans, fruits, lentils, oat bran, and peas soluble fiber slows digestion and has been clinically shown to lower cholesterol.

 And what’s the best source of heart healthy soluble fiber that you can get?